projen/projen/API.md

-## class AutoMerge 🔹 <a id="projen-github-automerge"></a>
+## class AutoApprove 🔹 <a id="projen-github-autoapprove"></a>

-Sets up mergify to merging approved pull requests.

-If `buildJob` is specified, the specified GitHub workflow job ID is required to succeed in order for the PR to be merged.

-`approvedReviews` specified the number of code review approvals required for the PR to be merged.
+AutoApprove configures a GitHub workflow that auto-approves PR's that are assigned with a specific label.

 __Submodule__: github